 7) To maintain approval as a sponsor pursuant to subsection (c)(2), each sponsor shall submit to the Division by September 30 of each even-numbered year a renewal application, the fee set forth in Section 1400.40.

-8) Certification of Attendance.
-It shall be the responsibility of a sponsor to provide each participant in a program with a certificate of attendance or participation.
-The sponsor's certificate of attendance shall contain:
+8) Certification of attendance, certificate of completion.
+It shall be the responsibility of a sponsor to provide each participant in a course or program with a certificate of attendance or completion.
+The sponsor's certificate shall contain:

 A) The name, address and license number of the sponsor;

-B) The name and address of the participant;
+B) The name and email address of the participant;